hass-agent/HASS.Agent-Documentation/docs/en/contributing/docs/adding-pages.md

 ## Creating the page

 You start by creating a new `.md` file with an all lowercase name, you can use `-` dashes in place of spaces.
-For example this file is called `adding-pages.md` This file should be located in the section you want it, for example; if you want a new page in this documentation contributing section you will create the page in the `docs/contributing/docs/`.
+For example this file is called `adding-pages.md`.
+This file should be located in the section you want it.
+For example, if you want a new English page in this documentation contributing section you would create the page in `docs/en/contributing/docs/`.

 Now you can use a heading 1 to indicate the name of this page.
 Example: `# Adding new pages`